 If you are considering filing a wrongful death lawsuit, know that there are statutes of limitations surrounding these cases.
 What this means is that you must file your lawsuit within a set period of time in order for the courts to hear the case.
 In the state of Florida, that time period is two years from the date of your loved one’s death.

 When filing a claim, it is essential that you have an aggressive attorney working on your side to prove damages.
 Additionally, you will need to show in court that your loved one’s death resulted from the negligence of another person and that you have suffered as a result.
 There is quite a bit of formal paperwork involved in the process, which a Florida personal injury attorney such as Justin Weinstein can assist with, easing your burden.

 You will need to file a formal petition or complaint with the courts, along with a summons.
 These pieces of paperwork will inform the defendant that you are filing a lawsuit against them and on what grounds.
 The paperwork will also inform the defendant of where the case will be tried.
 After you file this initial paperwork with the courts, the next step in the proceedings is the service of process, where all necessary documentation will be provided to all parties involved in the lawsuit.

-A wrongful death lawsuit itself can take years to settle in court which is why it is essential that you have an attorney fighting on your side, helping you each step of the way.
-There will be many formal proceedings, as well as discussions between your attorney and the opposing party's lawyer.
+A wrongful death lawsuit can take years to settle in court, so it is essential that you have an attorney fighting on your side, helping you each step of the way.
+There will be many formal proceedings, as well as discussions between your attorney and the opposing party’s lawyer.
 Ultimately, you will either reach a settlement where the opposing party agrees to pay you a predetermined amount of money or you will need to proceed to trial to be awarded damages.

 How a Wrongful Death Attorney Can Help